 - The IDDA Platform may provide the Customer with options from which it may select.
 These options may impact the way in which the Customer's Authorised Users can access and use the IDDA Platform or the manner in which the Customer wishes to manage the use of the IDDA Platform by its Authorised Users.
 These options may include:

 - whether its Authorised Users can pay to re-sit an examination once their three attempts have been used; and

 - whether the Customer is to be notified when an Authorised User changes their name.

-- The IDDA Platform will be set to default settings and it is the Customer's sule responsibility to ensure that any defaults which can be varied to suit the Customer's needs are so varied by the Customer.
+- The IDDA Platform will be set to default settings and it is the Customer's sole responsibility to ensure that any defaults which can be varied to suit the Customer's needs are so varied by the Customer.

 - IDDA shall have no liability for any loss, cost, expense, Claim or inconvenience experienced by the Customer or its Authorised Users because a default setting applied and was not updated by the Customer.